 There are a few different ways to express your breastmilk.
 Breastmilk can be expressed by hand, gently and rhythmically press down on your breasts, making a C shape with your thumb and forefinger.
 The trick to this technique is to press the milk ducts behind your nipple.
 If you squeeze just the nipple you won’t get milk and it will more than likely hurt!
 Many mothers use a breast pump to express breastmilk, both manual and electric pumps are available, with both single and double electric pumps working well.

 Once you have your breast pump set up it is best to be seated whilst expressing.
 It sometimes helps to have a picture of your baby with you as this can encourage the release of a special hormone that encourages your body to produce breastmilk (clever really isn’t it?!)
 It’s also important to keep a drink nearby (water for example) so that you can stay hydrated during your expressing session.

 If your breastmilk is freshly expressed it can keep for up to 6 hours without refrigeration.
-Breastmilk can be stored in a fridge at 5 to 10 degrees Celsius for up to 3 days and a fridge 0 to 4 degrees Celsius for up to 8 days.
-You can store milk in a freezer at -18 degrees Celsius or below for up to 6 months.
+Breastmilk can be stored in a fridge at 5 to 10 degrees celsius for up to 3 days and a fridge 0 to 4 degrees celsius for up to 5 days.
+You can store milk in a freezer compartment in a fridge for up to 2 weeks or a freezer at -18 degrees celsius or below for up to 6 months.